zachpmanson/notes/notes/Notes/Internet/Fediverse/Fediverse Family Tree.md

-For keeping track of software forks.
+For keeping track of software forks in the fediverse, and why they exist.

 - Misskey
 	- [Calckey](https://joinfirefish.org/) (later renamed to the equally bad name, firefish), more feature rich?
 	- [Sharkey](https://joinsharkey.org), generally follows upstream